 Nightingale College offers three programs: the Associate Degree Nursing (ADN) Program, the Bachelor of Science in Nursing (BSN) Nursing, and the RN-to-BSN Program.
-The ADN and BSN programs prepare graduates for entry-level RN* practice in hospitals, clinics, and other health care settings.
-Registered Nurses (RNs) practices the art and science of nursing by utilizing the nursing process and functions interdependently with other members of the health care team.
+The ADN and BSN programs prepare graduates for entry-level practice in hospitals, clinics, and other health care settings.
+Registered nurses (RNs)* practice the art and science of nursing by utilizing the nursing process and functions interdependently with other members of the health care team.
 Nursing is a dynamic profession that contributes significantly to the health and well-being of individuals and communities.